 - Programs & Events

-Counseling services offers a half-time (25 hours/week) internship program for graduate students working toward doctoral degrees in clinical and counseling psychology.
+Counseling services offers a full-time internship program for graduate students working toward doctoral degrees in clinical and counseling psychology.
 We are a member of the California Psychological Internship Council (CAPIC).
 Our program provides training and supervised experience in individual, couples, and group psychotherapy, psychological assessment, crisis intervention, consultation, outreach and education.
 Although clinical services are primarily short-term, all interns are required to carry several longer-term therapy cases.
 Interns have the opportunity to work with a diverse client population who represent the diagnostic spectrum and present with a wide range of concerns.

 Professional Development Goals